Understanding the Relationship Between Amp Hours (Ah) and Milliamp Hours (mAh): A complete walkthrough

 Q = I * t

 This equation is crucial.
-If you know the current (I) drawn by your device and the duration (t) you need it to run, you can calculate the required charge (Q) and, consequently, the necessary battery capacity in Ah or mAh.
+So if you know the current (I) drawn by your device and the duration (t) you need it to run, you can calculate the required charge (Q) and, consequently, the necessary battery capacity in Ah or mAh.
 Since 1 Ampere is 1 Coulomb per second, the time needs to be expressed in seconds for a direct calculation.
-However, since we are dealing with battery capacity rated in hours, the unit of time remains as hours.
+That said, since we are dealing with battery capacity rated in hours, the unit of time remains as hours.

 Frequently Asked Questions (FAQ)